 Terminal ballistics deals with the biological effects of the projectile in human beings.
 These include the effect from the entrance, the penetration, and the exit from the tissue as well as the effects from powder combustion gases and load residues.

-Typical findings of an entrance wounds are a central substance defect, an abrasion collar, a contact ring (also referred to as gunshot residue ring) and a contusion collar with blood exiting.
+Typical findings of entrance wounds are a central substance defect, an abrasion collar, a contact ring (also referred to as gunshot residue ring), and a contusion collar with blood exiting.
 The contact ring is regarded as reliable criteria for a projectile impact in terms of the entrance wound.
 The other features are mere signs of blunt force.
 An equally important differentiating feature is that the entrance wound defect is not adaptable.

 In soft tissues, hydrostatic shock takes place.
 The high bullet velocity creates a temporary wound cavity and a cave-like rupture of the tissue that contains water like the muscles or the brain.
 A shock wave originating from the temporary wound cavity leads to organ damage in the surrounding area.

-An exit wound is characterised by a laceration-like defect which tends to be smaller than the projectile calibre, as the projectile stretches the skin from the inside.
+An exit wound is characterized by a laceration-like defect which tends to be smaller than the projectile calibre, as the projectile stretches the skin from the inside.
 In addition, there is no central substance defect, no laceration, and no abrasion.
 Bone fragments can act as secondary projectiles and sometimes lead to a large exit wound.
 The same applies to projectiles with partial jackets that split during penetration.

 Special gunshot wounds are the result of the ricochet and the Kroenlein shot.
 An injury caused by a ricochet is due to a projectile that was diverted outside the body.
 The Kroenlein shot is defined as a bursting of the cranial cavity due to the increase in intracranial pressure.